s6laylo/FirstSQL-Showcase-Beginner/README.md

 Progress

-Exercise 1 - Create the songs table (DONE)
+- [x] Exercise 1 - Create the songs table

-Exercise 2 - Select band names
+- [ ] Exercise 2 - Select band names

-Exercise 3 - Select the oldest album
+- [ ] Exercise 3 - Select the oldest album

-Exercise 4 - Get bands that have albums
+- [ ] Exercise 4 - Get bands that have albums

-Exercise 5 - Get bands that have no albums
+- [ ] Exercise 5 - Get bands that have no albums

-Exercise 6 - Get the longest album
+- [ ] Exercise 6 - Get the longest album

-Exercise 7 - Update an album's release year
+- [ ] Exercise 7 - Update an album's release year

-Exercise 8 - Insert a band and album
+- [ ] Exercise 8 - Insert a band and album

-Exercise 9 - Delete a band and album
+- [ ] Exercise 9 - Delete a band and album

-Exercise 10 - Get the average song length
+- [ ] Exercise 10 - Get the average song length

-Exercise 11 - Select the longest song from each album
+- [ ] Exercise 11 - Select the longest song from each album

-Exercise 12 - Get the number of songs for each band
+- [ ] Exercise 12 - Get the number of songs for each band

 Tools